BelledonneCommunications/linphone-iphone/README.md

 ## Note regarding third party components subject to license

- The liblinphone-sdk is compiled with third parties code that are subject to patent license, specially: AMR, SILK G729 and H264 codecs.
+ The liblinphone SDK is compiled with third parties code that are subject to patent license, specially: AMR, SILK G729 and H264 codecs.
  Linphone controls the embedding of these codecs thanks to the preprocessor macros HAVE_SILK, HAVE_AMR, HAVE_G729 HAVE_OPENH264 positioned in Xcode project.
- Before embedding these 4 codecs in the final application, make sure to have the right to do so.
+ Before embedding these 4 codecs in the final application, **make sure to have the right to do so**.

 # Testing the application

 We are using the KIF framework to test the UI of Linphone.
 It is used as a submodule (instead of CocoaPods) for ease.

-Simply press `Command + U` and the default simulator / device will launch and try to pass all the tests.
+Simply press `⌘U` and the default simulator / device will launch and try to pass all the tests.

 # Limitations and known bugs

-* Video capture will not work in simulator (not implemented in simulator).
+* Video capture will not work in simulator (not implemented in it).

 # Debugging the SDK

 Sometime it can be useful to step into liblinphone SDK functions.
-To allow XCode to enable breakpoint within liblinphone, SDK must be built with debug symbols by using option `--debug`:
+To allow Xcode to enable breakpoint within liblinphone, SDK must be built with debug symbols by using option `--debug`:

         ./prepare.py --debug [other options] && make